davidrjonas/condemn/README.md

 OPTIONS:
-    -l, --listen <listen>          The IP and port to listen on. [env: LISTEN=]  [default: 0.0.0.0:80] -r, --redis-url <redis-url>    The URL for Redis with database; redis://host:port/db [env: REDIS_URL=]  [default: redis://127.0.0.1:6379]
+    -l, --listen <listen>          The IP and port to listen on. [env: LISTEN=]  [default: 0.0.0.0:80] -n, --notify <notify>          Command to run on notify.
+CONDEMN_NAME env var will be set.
+If early, CONDEMN_EARLY env var will be set to the number of seconds. [env: NOTIFY=] -r, --redis-url <redis-url>    The URL for Redis with database; redis://host:port/db [env: REDIS_URL=]  [default: redis://127.0.0.1:6379]
 ```